-The APD Unit, shown in Figure 29, puts the PSD into Power Down Mode by monitoring the activity of the address strobe (ALE/AS).
+The APD Unit, shown in Figure 24, puts the PSD into Power Down Mode by monitoring the activity of the address strobe (ALE/AS).
 If the APD unit is enabled, as soon as activity on the address strobe stops, a four bit counter starts counting.
 If the address strobe remains inactive for fifteen clock periods of the CLKIN signal, the Power Down (PDN) signal becomes active, and the PSD will enter into Power Down Mode, discussed next.

+The PSD835G2 Functional Blocks (cont.)
 9.5.1 Automatic Power Down (APD) Unit and Power Down Mode (cont.)

-Power Down Mode

-By default, if you enable the PSD APD unit, Power Down Mode is automatically enabled.
+Power Down Mode By default, if you enable the PSD APD unit, Power Down Mode is automatically enabled.
 The device will enter Power Down Mode if the address strobe (ALE/AS) remains inactive for fifteen CLKIN (pin PD1) clock periods.

-The following should be kept in mind when the PSD is in Power Down Mode:
+The following should be kept in mind when the PSD is in Power Down Mode: If the address stroke starts pulsing again, the PSD will return to normal operation

 - If the address strobe starts pulsing again, the PSD will return to normal operation.
 The PSD will also return to normal operation if either the CSI input returns low or the Reset input returns high. - The MCU address/data bus is blocked from all memories and PLDs. - Various signals can be blocked (prior to Power Down Mode) from entering the PLDs by setting the appropriate bits in the PMMR registers.
 The blocked signals include MCU control signals and the common clock (CLKIN).
 Note that blocking CLKIN from the PLDs will not block CLKIN from the APD unit. - All PSD memories enter Standby Mode and are drawing standby current.
 However, the PLDs and I/O ports do not go into Standby Mode because you don't want to have to wait for the logic and I/O to "wake-up" before their outputs can change.
-See Table 28 for Power Down Mode effects on PSD ports. - Typical standby current is 50 μ A for 5 V parts.
+See Table 25 for Power Down Mode effects on PSD ports. - Typical standby current is 50 μA for 5 V parts.
 This standby current value assumes that there are no transitions on any PLD input.